 - foster care placement

-Once your application has been reviewed and your aid has been processed, you will receive a notice via your personal email address that you have and award letter ready to view.
-At this time you will be able to access your Official Financial Aid Award Letter through your student eServices application.
+Once your application has been reviewed and your aid has been processed, you will receive a notice via your personal email address that you have an offer letter ready to view.
+At this time you will be able to access your Official Financial Aid Offer Letter through your student eServices application.

-Your Award Letter will list the types of financial aid for which you are eligible at each enrollment level.
-Awards are based on information provided within your FAFSA application and will vary for each individual student.
+Your Offer Letter will list the types of financial aid for which you are eligible at each enrollment level.
+Offers are based on information provided within your FAFSA application and will vary for each individual student.
 Some examples of awards you may see on your Official Financial Aid Award Letter include:

 |Gift Aid (Free $)||Earned Aid||Borrowed Aid|

 |Scholarships (outside sources)||Work Study (Federal, State)||Student Loans (Subsidized, Unsubsidized)|